 - Developed a Nuclear Research and Development Policy and Strategy. - Feasibility study for the Kenya Research reactor project was undertaken.
-The KNRR project will be used for nuclear research and development that will be instrumental to the NPP.
+The KNRR project will be used for nuclear research and development that will be instrumental to the nuclear power programme.

-1.11.
-Work Plan for executing the SESA (SESA Time Schedule)
+1.11 Work Plan for executing the SESA

+1.12 SESA Time Schedule

-The entire SEA starting from data collection to submission of the Final SESA Report to NEMA and approval, was undertaken as per EMCA Cap 387 and National SESA Guidelines of 2012.
-Table 1-3 below presents a summary of the key activities that were followed:
+The entire Strategic Environmental Assessment, starting from data collection to submission of the Final SESA Report to NEMA and approval, was undertaken as per EMCA Cap 387 and National SESA Guidelines of 2012.

+Table 1- 2 below presents a summary of the key activities that were followed: